Garrett Hedlund: Personal life

 Hedlund is a skilled guitarist and violinist.
 During the filming of Eragon in Slovakia, his co-star Jeremy Irons was his personal instructor in the development of alternative violin techniques.

 Relationships

 From 2012 to 2016, Hedlund was in a relationship with his On the Road co-star Kirsten Dunst.
+Hedlund and Dunst were briefly engaged before eventually breaking up.

 In March 2019, Hedlund began a relationship with actress Emma Roberts.
-In August 2020, it was announced that the couple were expecting their first child, a son.
-Roberts gave birth to their son on December 27, 2020.
+In August 2020, it was announced that the couple was expecting their first child, a son.
+Roberts gave birth to their son, Rhodes Robert Hedlund, on December 27, 2020 in Los Angeles.
 Country singer and actor Tim McGraw is godfather to Hedlund's son.
 In January 2022, it was announced that Hedlund and Roberts had split.